Cataract is a progressive opacity of crystalline lens of the eye that causes decreased vision.

 A diet high in carbohydrates may increase cataract risk.
 Sunlight (UV and Blue Violet sunrays) increase the risk of developing cataracts.
 Sunglasses which blocks 100% of UVA and UVB rays are essential to protect the eyes from the harmful effects of the sun diminishing the risk of cataract formation.
 Smoking cigarette also increases the risk of cataract formation.

 Surgical treatment: which is the removal of the cloudy lens and implanting of a clear artificial lens (IOL), Cataract surgery is the most common procedures.
-Performed in all of medicine with 97% success rate.
+Cataract surgery has 97% success rate.

 A in depth eye history: This is required to explore and understand the underlying cause of the disease, which has contributed to the eye problem and use this information to develop a treatment plan to regain vision.